A Potential Model Study of the Nucleon's Charge and Mass Radius

 So far we have focused on the quark structures of the proton.
 However, interesting measurements have also been reported recently for the neutron charge radius~\cite{Atac:2021wqj}, which could provide an additional nontrivial constraint on the understanding of the quark structures of nucleons.
 In the $\Delta$ and $Y$ models above, the flavor structures and the spatial wave functions are ``factorized'' (i.e., independent of each other).
 If this assumption were the full story, then the neutron charge radius would vanish, which would be in contradiction with the experimentally suggested nonzero squared charge radius $(-0.110 \pm 0.008)\rm fm^2$ from~\cite{Atac:2021wqj}.

+{ It is most plausible that what entails a nonzero squared charge radius for neutron is the dynamically generated nontrivial correlations among both constituent and sea quarks/antiquarks.
+One well known mechanism manifesting such correlations is through virtual pionic clouds that play a key role in understanding the electromangetic form factors of nucleons (especially that of the neutron)~\cite{Miller:2002ig,Cloet:2012cy,Glozman:1998yh,Hammer:2003qv}. }

-To account for the charge radius of both proton and neutron together, one has to go beyond the naive assumption of factorized flavor and spatial structures.
-A well-known idea is the diquark correlations/clustering within hadrons~\cite{Jaffe:1975fd,Wilczek:2004im,Carlson:2005pe,Lebed:2015tna,Barabanov2021,Ferretti2019}, where a $u$ quark and a $d$ quark tend to have strong spatial correlations in the color-$\bar{\mathbf{3}}$, Lorentz-scalar and iso-scalar channel due to nonperturbative QCD interactions (e.g., arising from instantons~\cite{Schafer:1996wv}).
+To account for the charge radius of both proton and neutron together in the present potential model, one has to go beyond the naive assumption of factorized flavor and spatial structures. {It is not obvious how the aforementioned pionic effects could be simply introduced into our model, so we resort to the idea of diquark correlations/clustering within hadrons~\cite{Jaffe:1975fd,Wilczek:2004im,Carlson:2005pe,Lebed:2015tna,Barabanov2021,Ferretti2019}.
+This mechanism is straightforward to implement and is a reasonable approach, given that the main goal of this study is to investigate the difference between charge and mass distributions within a given model.} In such a quark-diquark model for nucleons, a $u$ quark and a $d$ quark tend to have strong spatial correlations in the color-$\bar{\mathbf{3}}$, Lorentz-scalar and iso-scalar channel due to nonperturbative QCD interactions (e.g., arising from instantons~\cite{Schafer:1996wv}).